tkn-tub/ns3-gym/doc/manual/source/tracing.rst

 mechanism is replaced by a mechanism to refer to a common file; and the number of API methods is doubled to allow all combinations.

-Just as in pcap tracing, you can enable ascii tracing on a particular node/net-device pair by providing a ``Ptr<NetDevice>`` to an ``EnableAscii`` method.
+Just as in pcap tracing, you can enable ASCII tracing on a particular node/net-device pair by providing a ``Ptr<NetDevice>`` to an ``EnableAscii`` method.
 The ``Ptr<Node>`` is implicit since the net device must belong to exactly one ``Node``.
 For example,::